The Lonely Giant of Tanjung Tualang

 Accompanying music: Welcome to the Machine ~ Pink Floyd

 Tin mining has always been an integral part of Perak's development, bringing the state and its inhabitants riches throughout the 1800s and 1900s.
 Among the remnants of this industrious past, lies the 'TT5', a towering metal machine, floating peacefully in one of the hundreds of mining ponds in Tanjung Tualang.
-Once part of a large dredging fleet in the minefields of Kinta Valley, this lone giant is currently the only one left of its kind, a rare gem of Perak's prosperous tin history.
+Once part of a large dredging fleet in the minefields of Kinta Valley, this lone giant is currently the only one left of its kind, a rare gem of Perak's prosperous tin-mining history.

 3-meter-deep pontoons supporting TT5's enormous weight.